paffon/RockPaperScissors/README.md

 ## Decisions

-1. **Explicit Relationships**: Instead of a cyclic implementation, explicit relationships between rock, paper, and scissors are used.
+1. **Explicit Relationships**: Instead of a cyclic implementation (where each element in [r,p,s] beats the one to its left), explicit relationships between rock, paper, and scissors are defined in a csv.
 This design allows for easy addition of new weapons and special relationships in future development.
 2. **Containerization**: The application is containerized using Docker to ensure consistency across different environments and to simplify deployment.

 ## Setup and Running the Game